opencv/opencv/modules/core/doc/old_xml_yaml_persistence.rst

 .. ocv:cfunction:: void cvUnregisterType( const char* type_name )

-    :param typeName: Name of an unregistered type
+    :param type_name: Name of an unregistered type

 The function unregisters a type with a specified name.
 If the name is unknown, it is possible to locate the type info by an instance of the type using :ocv:cfunc:`TypeOf` or by iterating the type list, starting from  :ocv:cfunc:`FirstType`, and then calling ``cvUnregisterType(info->typeName)``.